WattsIshaan/edge-classfication-gcn/README.md

 ## Dataset

 The dataset used can be found on this [link](https://cernbox.cern.ch/s/YQxujEYrVFFpylN]).
 The dataset is split up in 10 gzip compressed tarballs.
-Download and extract the dataset and run the .ipynb files in the directory containing the data folders.
+Download and extract the dataset and run the .ipynb files in the directory containing the data folders. <br>

+The dataset contains 9996 graphs.

 ## requirements.txt